UKGovernmentBEIS/national-household-model-stock-files-creator/accessing_housing_stock_data.md

 ## Scottish House Condition Survey
 The Scottish House Condition Survey is available on the [Scottish Government website]( http://www.scotland.gov.uk/Topics/Statistics/SHCS/DataAccess).
 However, this does not necessarily contain all the required variables to create a housing stock for the NHM and additional variables will need to be requested from the SHCS team.
 Details of how to request a Special Dataset can be found [here]( http://www.gov.scot/Topics/Statistics/16002/SpecialDatasets).

+## You aso need a file 'sedbuk-output.csv'for Scotland to do the boiler matching